shreystechtips/pythonbytes/projects/README.md

 'Where are the easy projects?' being with [**coils**](https://github.com/robfatland/pythonbytes/tree/master/projects/coils#pythonbytes-project-in-depth).
 You will recognize them from the worksheets.
 The first few projects with :star: stars are starting-out projects.
 The ones with little green :snake: pythons are more challenging.

-:ice:

-:iceberg:

-:mountain:
+Mountain :mountain: projects are super-challenging!

 - :star: **The Pythonbytes worksheets contain challenges; and cswonders.com has projects: All listed for you on the